hong-rong/Library/README.md

 ## What you won't see covered

-This big list all started as a personal to-do list made from Google interview coaching notes.
 These are prevalent technologies but were not mentioned in those notes:

 - SQL
 - Javascript